Oregon removes over 1,200 voters from rolls for failing to provide proof of citizenship

 Additionally, office managers will now do a daily quality check to verify that the document entries match the document that was scanned, authorities said.

-Oregon Gov. Tina Kotek on Monday called for the DMV to take further steps, such as providing updated training to staff and establishing a data quality control calendar in coordination with the Secretary of State.
+Gov. Tina Kotek on Monday called for the DMV to take further steps, such as providing updated training to staff and establishing a data quality control calendar in coordination with the secretary of state.
 She also called for a comprehensive report that outlines how the errors occurred, how they were corrected and how they will be prevented in the future.

 Republican lawmakers in Oregon, who sent a letter to Kotek last week asking her to take steps to ensure the integrity of the state’s voter lists, have called for a public hearing on the issue.